buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_SumpBusterCommon.md

+# Pset_SumpBusterCommon

 Properties for a sump buster.
 <!-- end of short definition -->